 Sovran says paying close attention to and fine tuning each store location’s building automation system, which controls “all major equipment, such as rooftop units, unit heaters, air curtains and lighting” helped to optimize energy efficiency.

-Recent lighting upgrades to LEDs not only led to energy savings but also made merchandise and retail space look even better, she adds.
+Recent lighting upgrades to LEDs not only led to energy savings but also enhanced the store environment for customers and associates, she adds.

 In 2017, Home Depot’s energy conservation team set a new course for HVAC capital projects, says Sovran.
 “When we replaced the heating and cooling equipment in stores, we focused on optimizing the equipment, and completing detailed assessments to ensure that every space was equipped with the right capacity to deliver better occupant comfort as well as energy savings."

-This was a departure from Home Depot’s prior practice of bringing in replacement equipment of the same size, says Sovran.
+This was a departure from the prior practice of bringing in replacement equipment of the same size, says Sovran.
 “Through our HVAC optimization project, we were able to achieve great results, obtain great incentives and ultimately changed the approach to how we tackle HVAC capital projects going forward.”

 Sovran sees a lot of potential in innovation – in doing things differently and trying new approaches.
 “I really enjoy the problem solving aspect of my work.
 One of my biggest motivating factors is having that strong environmental impact, but what makes this so wonderful is that there's also such a compelling business case behind it.”

 The team also took a close look at “stores that weren’t delivering savings,” says Sovran.
 “We had a lot of data and information at our disposal.
-Data can be powerful, but it's only as powerful as you make it.
-We had many data points on our stores that weren't being utilized as well as they could have been.”
+Data can be powerful, but it's only as powerful as you make it.”

 In addition to building upgrades and systems optimization, Home Depot’s energy management strategy focused on employee engagement and behavioural change, says Sovran.
 “We’ve been looking to engage our associates so they can feel proud about working for an organization that cares about energy conservation.”